Wrongful Death Attorney Serving in Carol Stream, St. Charles, and Chicago

 Let Experienced Personal Injury attorneys Handle Your Wrongful Death Situation

 It is important to contact an attorney as soon as possible, not only to make sure that any lawsuit is filed in a timely manner, but also so that important evidence from the incident can be discovered and preserved before it is gone.
 Dealing with the loss of a loved one is hard enough without the additional financial burden so often imposed by such a loss.
-Let experienced personal injury and wrongful death lawyers work to make sure you are compensated for your loss to the extent possible.
+Let experienced wrongful death attorneys work to make sure you are compensated for your loss to the extent possible.
 In Chicago and surrounding areas, contact Johnson, Westra, Broecker, Whittaker & Newitt, P.C. for assistance.